hasura/graphql-engine/docs/graphql/manual/queries/query-filters.rst

         }
       }

-The behaviour of the comparision operators depends on whether the nested objects are a single object related via an object relationship or an array of objects related via an array relationship.
+The behaviour of the comparison operators depends on whether the nested objects are a single object related via an object relationship or an array of objects related via an array relationship.

 - In case of an **object relationship**, a row will be returned if the single nested object satisfies the defined